Paul Henry (broadcaster): New Zealand

 Henry commenced his broadcasting career working for the BBC, as a studio assistant and in the mail room.
-He worked as a projectionist in the natural history unit, where, according to the Sunday Star Times, "David Attenborough would come in and Henry would play the rushes".
+He worked as a projectionist in the Natural History Unit, where, according to the Sunday Star Times, "David Attenborough would come in and Henry would play the rushes".
 Henry returned to New Zealand when he was 19 and worked as a producer on National Radio.

 From 1986 to 1990, Henry worked as a breakfast host on 2ZD Wairarapa.
 In 1991, Henry left 2ZD to establish rival radio station Today FM, hosting the station's breakfast show.
 Other notable Today FM staff included Hilary Pankhurst, Georgina Beyer, local identity Rick Long, and former 2ZD station manager John Shearer.
 In 1992, Henry sold the station to the owner of Port FM.

 Henry went on to be a foreign correspondent and weekend talkback host for Radio Pacific, later presenting breakfast programme The Morning Grill with Arch Tambakis, then Pam Corkery.
-He also presented the station's drive program, and was the inaugural drive presenter at Radio Live when the station launched in 2005.
+He also presented the station's drive programme, and was the inaugural drive presenter at Radio Live when the station launched in 2005.

 In 2004, Henry was appointed co-host of TV One's Breakfast.
 In 2009, ratings for the show had improved to around 150,000 viewers from a base of around 100,000.
 Between 2007 and 2008, Henry also presented episodes of This Is Your Life, and was a backup host for current affairs show Close Up.
 At the 2010 Qantas Film and Television Awards, Henry was awarded the People's Choice Award for Best Presenter.
 His acceptance speech attracted more than 300,000 views on YouTube.